-According to al-Lum'at al-Dimashqiyyah, an Imamiyyah work, of things mustahabb in tawaf are: to halt in front of the Black Stone, to make the prayer later offered with the hands raised, to recite the Surat al-Qadr, remember Allah--subhanahu wa ta'ala, to walk peacefully, to draw one's hand on the Black Stone, to kiss it if possible otherwise to make a gesture, to draw one's hand on every corner of the Ka'bah every time one basses by or to kiss it, to draw one's hand on al-Mustajar--which is in front of the door and before al-Rukn al-Yamani--during the seventh round, and to keep oneself as near as possible to the Ka'bah.
-To speak during tawaf apart from dhikr and recitation of the Qur'an, is makruh.
+to al-Lum'at al-Dimashqiyyah, an Imamiyyah work, of things mustahabb in tawaf are: to halt in front of the Black Stone, to make the prayer later offered with the hands raised, to recite the Surat al-Qadr, remember Allah--subhanahu wa ta'ala, to walk peacefully, to draw one's hand on the Black Stone, to kiss it if possible otherwise to make a gesture, to draw one's hand on every corner of the Ka'bah every time one kiss bv or to it. t.o draw one's basses on al-Mustajar--which is in front of the door and before al-Rukn al-Yamani-during the seventh round, and to keep oneself as near as possible to the Ka'bah.
+To speak during tawaf apart from dhikr and recitation of the Our'an, is makruh.